Masks are still required in the dental office.

 Most covered entities failed to provide all the required content for the Notice of Privacy Practices and failed to implement the HIPAA Security Rule requirements for risk analysis and risk management.

-Also, most covered entities failed to properly implement the individual right-of-access requirements, such as timely action within 30 days and charging a reasonable fee for access.
+Also, most covered entities failed to properly implement the individual right-of-access requirements, such as timely action within 30 days and charge a reasonable fee for access.

 The OCR enforces all HIPAA Privacy and Security rules and investigates related complaints.
 Last year, two small health care providers in Virginia and Colorado agreed to pay $10,000 and $3,500, respectively, to settle potential violations of the right-of-access provision.
 The settlements were just two of seven that resulted from OCR investigations completed in September 2020.
 The OCR completed six more investigations that led to settlements by the end of 2020.